TURN TO SPECIALISTS IN THE DETECTION OF ORAL CANCERS FOR ACCURATE DIAGNOSTICS THAT SUPPORT PROMPT TREATMENT

 Performing a biopsy is relatively straightforward; one of our skilled surgeons applies a localized anesthetic to numb the affected area.
 This step assures utmost comfort.
 For patients nervous about the procedure, we may discuss sedative options to help them relax.
 A small amount of tissue from the suspicious site is gently removed.
 Then, the tissue is examined under a microscope.
 We will discuss what we find during this examination with the patient and recommend the following steps to resolve the condition at hand.
 We won’t know the most appropriate treatment option until we understand the true nature or cause of your symptoms.

 Please do not wait for alarming symptoms to present themselves before you reach out to us.
-We encourage you to contact the “first choice” in oral and maxillofacial expertise in the Inland Northwest, Liberty Oral & Facial Surgery, Post Falls practice at (208) 264-4665 or our Spokane Valley practice at (509) 822-2774 to schedule an appointment.
+We encourage you to contact the “first choice” in oral and maxillofacial expertise in the Inland Northwest, Liberty Oral & Facial Surgery, at 509-922-2273.